 Explain the appropriate classification of respiratory care pharmacologic agents

-Recommend appropriate pharmacologic agents based on patient clinical presentation INVESTIGATE
+Recommend appropriate pharmacologic agents based on patient clinical presentation.
+INVESTIGATE

 Calculate drug dosages.
-EVALUATE

 Course Description:

 Prerequisites: RET 1024 with a grade of "C" or better The knowledge and skills required for safe, effective administration of therapeutic drugs and indications and contraindications associated with drug therapy are an integral part of this course.
 This course introduces essential and advanced concepts of pharmacology as related to Respiratory Care.
 Anatomy and physiology of body systems as related to drug therapy, as well as drugs related to both maintenance and emergency care, will be emphasized.